pytorch/pytorch/docs/source/fx.rst

         else: # Otherwise, just append the original graph. new_graph.node_copy(node)

-In addition to being more natural to write, this also allows you to specify your rewrite rules as native Python code.
+In addition to avoiding explicit graph manipulation, using Proxies also allows you to specify your rewrite rules as native Python code.
 For transformations that require a large amount of rewrite rules (such as vmap or grad), this can often improve readability and maintainability of the rules.